VarunGaneshan/VSD_Intern_VM/README.md

 </details>

-###  Week1_Task2 (Identifying I/O)
+###  Week1_Task2 (Understand your design)

 <details>
  <summary> Work </summary>
-Identify the following for the Vending Machine:
+Understand the working of the design and Identify the following for the Vending Machine:

 - Input ports
 - Output ports
 - Input waveforms
 - Output waveforms

-Basically understand the working of the design.
 </details>

 <details>